Organized Chaos: Gladstone Park’s Tangled Streets

 Click on any heading below to learn more about that topic.

-It all started after Chicago annexed the greater Jefferson Park community in 1889 and the Gladstone Park section in the north had to contend with new parallel and perpendicular thoroughfares being built into its neighborhood.
-Problem was, the new streets had to cross three old Indian trails that travelled in diagonally at different angles in very close proximity to one another.
-When the Plan of Chicago firmly established its systematic arrangement of urban streets with its rectangular grid system in 1909, the new streets had to hack over through the neighborhood’s three original main roads that came in on the slant…as the crow flies.
+It all started after Chicago annexed the greater Jefferson Park neighborhood in 1889 along with Gladstone Park to its north.
+Problem was, the city had to contend with new roads sprouting up all over that intersected with three old Indian trails practically on a collision course with each other as they travelled diagonally through the community at different angles.
+When the Plan of Chicago firmly established its systematic arrangement of urban streets within its rectangular grid system in 1909, these new streets had to somehow fit within the three original main roads that forced their way into the neighborhood on the slant.
 Learn More…

-But the city’s Plan also gave the community identification and order in its “M” north-south streets and addresses based on a directional numbering system.
-All its houses were assigned numbers from 5200 in the south to 6300 in the north, representing how far they were from the center city.
+With the ordering of north/south streets based on an alphabetical naming system starting at Lake Michigan, the Plan of Chicago gave the community identification and order by assigning “M” avenues when it got to Gladstone Park, having exhausted “A” through “N” in neighborhoods further east.
+Its directional numbering system meant that houses here were assigned numbers from 5200 in the south to 6300 in the north, representing how far they were from the center city.
 Learn More…

 Broken Roads, Boulevards & No Roads At All

-Meanwhile, there may be oddities in Gladstone Park’s structure — broken roads, houses not on physical streets at all, a boulevard stuck in the middle of nowhere — but these oddities contribute to what make Gladstone Park special.
+There are many oddities in Gladstone Park’s street structure…broken roads, houses not on physical streets at all, a boulevard stuck in the middle of nowhere.
+But these oddities are what contribute to making Gladstone Park both special and unique.
 Learn More…

 Triangular- & Quadrilateral-Shaped Lots

-It all goes back to how astronomical an impact resulted from overlaying so many straight roads across slanted streets in such a small area of only one square mile.
-There were intersections of three or more roads at acute angles, sections of gridded blocks thrown sideways, and triangular and oddly-shaped quadrilateral tracts of land.
-Builders were forced to come up with various schemes as to how to alter the architecture and/or siting of homes and commercial buildings on the non-rectangular lots.
+The creation of so many irregularly-shaped commercial and residential lots was unavoidable when the city overlayed its straight road grid across slanted streets in such a small area of only one square mile.
+It resulted in intersections of three or more roads at acute angles, sections of rectangular blocks thrown sideways, and triangular and oddly-shaped quadrilateral lots.
+Developers and builders were forced to come up with various schemes as to how to alter the architecture and/or siting of homes and commercial buildings to fit on these non-rectangular lots and still have some sort of front and back yard for each.
 Learn More…

-To help the situation, Chicago was pressed to post inventive street signs to direct Gladstonians and particularly its visitors to where they were aiming to go.
-Nevertheless, it is easy to take one wrong turn and end up driving in circles, fully lost.
+To ease driving and promote safety, Chicago was pressed to post inventive street signs to direct Gladstonians and its visitors to help them get where they were aiming to go.
+Yeah, your car’s GPS navigation apps can help.
+Nevertheless, it is easy to take one wrong turn in the community, lose a complete sense of direction on the angled roads, and end up driving in circles, fully lost.
 And that’s after going through adventurous, if not torturous, traffic lights to get into the neighborhood in the first place.
 Learn More…

 Gladstone Park’s Road Rebellions!

-But with the populace’s very survival depending so heavily on its roadways, it’s no surprise that it developed a long history of fighting for its streets.
-Whether it was tearing down tollbooths 130 years ago, protesting a superhighway 60 years ago, or defending the width of the main thoroughfare during the last 10 years, Gladstonians have guarded their streets with their lives.
+With the populace’s very survival depending so heavily on its roadways, it’s no surprise that Gladstone Park developed a long history of fighting for its streets.
+Whether it was tearing down tollbooths 130 years ago, protesting a superhighway 60 years ago, or defending the width of its main Milwaukee Avenue thoroughfare 10 years ago, Gladstonians have guarded their streets with their lives.
 Learn More…

-Through it all, the neighborhood grew stubbornly under its streets’ constraints, creating its own world surrounded by an environment of natural beauty.
-The result is that virtually no one in Gladstone Park is more than three or four long blocks from a neighborhood park or the hiking trails, cycling paths, and the golf course of the expansive Forest Preserves on its entire northern border.
+Through it all, the neighborhood grew under its streets’ constraints, creating its own little world surrounded by an environment of natural beauty.
+The result is that virtually no one in Gladstone Park is more than three or four long blocks from a neighborhood park or the hiking trails, cycling paths, and golf course in the expansive Forest Preserves on its entire northern border.

-This section explains how they managed to do it all.
+This section explains how the community managed to do it all.